impredicative/gec/README.md

 * `gec umount <repo>`  # If files not changed

 ## Roadmap
+* Update installation steps to include `gocryptfs` and `git-sizer` installation as well.
 * Add commands `check.dec`, `check.enc`, and `check` to check file sizes, also during `commit`.
-* Try implementing a `mv` command to rename a repo both locally and remotely.
-* Add installation instructions for gocryptfs.
 * Test with latest release of gocryptfs.
 * Consider rewriting using Golang.